Gul-Muhammad-Malik/python-/README.md

 # python-
-this repository includes python codes
+this repository includes python codes for the scheduling algorithms